zf-fr/zfr-rest/docs/annotation-mapping-reference.md

 ### Collection

 This annotation is used to define mapping about a collection of a given resource.
-This annotation basically define the same information than Controller, Hydrator and InputFilter annotations, but in a collection context.
+This annotation basically define the same information than Resource annotation, but in a collection context.
 This annotation can be used at class level and property level.

 *Required attributes:*